munificent/game-programming-patterns/book/event-queue.markdown

 At a high level, all we need to do is ensure that the queue isn't modified concurrently.
 Since `playSound()` does a very small amount of work -- basically just assigning a few fields -- it can lock without blocking processing for long.
-In `update()` we wait on something like a condition variable so that we don't burn CPU cycles until there's a request to process.
+In `update()`, we wait on something like a condition variable so that we don't burn CPU cycles until there's a request to process.

 ## Design Decisions

+Many games use event queues as a key part of their communication structure, and you can spend a ton of time designing all sorts of complex routing and filtering for messages.
+But, before you go off and build something like the Los Angeles telephone switchboard, I encourage you to start simple.
+Here's a few starter questions to consider:

 ### What goes in the queue?